VLF Reception at W1VD Burlington CT

 81.0 kHz - MKL - Scotland

 When considering the signal to noise equation at VLF and LF, the problem is seldom gathering enough signal.
 Most properly designed antennas, even though physically small, supply more than adequate levels such that the background 'band noise' significatly overides the preamplifier/receiver noise.
 The real improvement in signal to noise comes from reducing man made noise to get down to the 'natural' noise floor.
-This usually requires a combination of noise mitigation techniques.
-Once the receiving setup is able to hear a clean 'natural' noise floor directional antennas, such as the large format K9AY, can be used to additional advantage.
+This usually requires a combination of noise mitigation techniques and optimum siting of the antenna.

 Back to W1VD home page